 - Stage 2 – The tumor is larger than two inches but has not grown into the surrounding tissues, lymph nodes or organs.

 - Stage 3 – The tumor has spread to lymph nodes or surrounding tissues, but not both.

 - Stage 4 – The tumor has spread outside of the adrenal gland to nearby tissues and lymph nodes.
 It may or may not have spread to distant organs.

-Adrenal cancer stages are not the only factor to consider when creating a treatment plan, but they do play a significant role.
+Adrenal cancer stages are not the only factor to consider when making a diagnosis and creating a treatment plan, but they do play a significant role.
 Early stage tumors may be good candidates for minimally invasive surgery, while larger tumors may require more traditional surgery or possibly no surgery at all.
 Similarly, later-stage cancers that have spread throughout the body may benefit from one or more systemic treatments, such as chemotherapy, to destroy abnormal cells in multiple locations.

 To learn more about adrenal cancer stages and what they mean for you regarding symptoms, treatment and more, call 1-888-663-3488 or submit a new patient registration form online.
 We offer comprehensive, individualized advice to all patients, with or without referrals.